 Crunching the Numbers

-The monthly costs of operating a space heater are also an issue, depending on how many hours the unit will be utilized per day.
+The monthly costs of operating a space heater are also an issue, depending on how many hours the unit will be used per day.
 How much electricity does a space heater use, then?
 Fortunately the answer can be calculated with a simple formula, plus one bit of information typically available from your electricity bill.

-• The heater’s wattage rating.
 This figure represents the amount of electricity expressed in watts that the heater uses per hour.
 It’s usually shown on a label or is available from the unit’s owner’s manual.
 A typical residential space heater is rated for 1,500 watts (or 1.5 kilowatts per hour), so we’ll use that figure for our example.

-• The local cost of electricity.
 Your monthly electric bill will show how much the utility charges per kilowatt of electricity.
 In this part of Oklahoma, residential electricity costs an average of about 9 cents per kilowatt per hour.

-• To answer “how much electricity does a space heater use?”, we’ll also need to decide on an average amount of time the heater runs per day.
+To answer “how much electricity does a space heater use?”, we’ll also need to decide on an average amount of time the heater runs per day.
 Six hours is a good average during cold weather, so we’ll plug that into the calculation.

 So How Much Electricity Does a Space Heater Use?